christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 In the later layers, the model appears to combine information from different parts of the input sequence, as shown by the mixed colors in various clusters.
 This likely reflects the temporal relationships between different elements of the sequence, and the positioning of key elements in these layers might represent the model's understanding of their roles in the narrative.

-It’s pretty clear that there’s a progression from simple representations in the early layers to more complex, structured ones in the later layers.
-With the ToM task in mind, in the later layers it looks like locations important to `John` and `Mark`, semantically similar words in the attention space, and `basket` in the residual stream hierarchy being higher than `box`, are all clustering together in their respective mechanism.
+In the earlier layers, we’re seeing simpler, lower-level features, but as we move through the model, it’s clear the representations are getting more complex and structured.
+By the later layers, especially in the context of the ToM task, we’re picking up on some cool patterns: locations relevant to `John` and `Mark` seem to cluster, semantically similar words in the attention heads are grouping up, and interestingly, `basket` is ranked higher than `box` in the residual stream hierarchy.

 This could possibly show how the model is capable of distinguishing concepts, integrating contextual information, and focusing on task-relevant features, denoting ToM directions in each mechanism.
 The differences between attention patterns and residual stream plots highlight how each component contributes to this evolving representation.
 Attention heads seem especially important for forming distinct, task-relevant clusters of information as the model processes deeper, while the residual stream shows how information is continuously transformed as it flows between layers.
 And of course, pre- and post-processing in the residual stream gives us a view into how information gets reshaped before it moves to the next mechanism or layer.
 But more on that later.